MolecularMatters/raw_pdb/README.md

 ## Examples

-### Symbols
+### Symbols (ExampleSymbols.cpp)

-A simple example that shows how to load contributions and symbols from public, global, and module streams.
+A basic example that shows how to load and symbols from public, global, and module streams.

+### Contributions (ExampleContributions.cpp)

+A basic example that shows how to load contributions, sort them by size, and output the 20 largest ones along with the object file they originated from.

 ## Sponsoring or supporting RawPDB